 - That a defendant is best served by a lawyer who is prepared, and willing, to try his case.

-Mark is, however, most proud of the many great reviews (sixty-three and counting) he gets from clients who he has helped with their criminal cases.
+Mark is, however, most proud of the many great client reviews (seventy-three and countingon Avvo) he gets from clients who he has helped with their criminal cases.

-Please check out the videos of Mark arguing Appeals.
+Please check out the Videos of Mark in Action.

 Jennifer is lights and makeup, making sure that the office runs smoothly and that Mark gets to the right court at the right time.

-Our principal office is in downtown Houston, three blocks west of the criminal courthouse.
+Our office is in downtown Houston, three blocks west of the criminal courthouse.

-We have represented people successfully on cases from shoplifting to murder, including many driving while intoxicated (DWI, known elsewhere as DUI) and drug conspiracy cases, and white-collar cases in Texas state courts and federal courts nationwide.
+We have represented people successfully on cases from shoplifting to murder, including many drug conspiracy cases in Texas state courts and federal courts nationwide.
 This site includes a listing of Some Exceptional Results.

-On these pages, you will find information about criminal law generally and about specific types of crimes (Cases in the navigation bar above).
+On these pages, you will find information about criminal law generally and about specific types of crimes (What to Expect from Your Criminal Case in the navigation bar above).

-A well-educated consumer is more likely to hire us, so we've tried to make this site as informative as possible.
-If you'd like to contact us about anything on the site, if you have any questions that we haven't answered here, or if you want to discuss the possibility of retaining us to defend a criminal case, our contact information -- email, fax, telephone, and physical address -- is a click away ("Contact" in the navigation bar).
+A well-educated defendant is more likely to choose the best lawyer for his case, so we've tried to make this site as informative as possible.
+If you'd like to contact us about anything on the site, if you have any questions that we haven't answered here, or if you want to discuss the possibility of retaining us to defend a criminal case, our contact information -- email, telephone, and physical address -- is a click away ("Contact" in the navigation bar).